 Some IMAP clients certainly do have problems with the Courier-IMAP server, from time to time.
 Crispin always blames Courier-IMAP.
 But, it's just as true that some clients will also have a problem with the UW-IMAP server.
 It won't take a long time to find published reports of interoperability issues between the UW-IMAP server and some mail clients.
 My position is that the fault for this lies squarely on the specification.
 You can take SMTP, or POP3, or IRC, or most any other wire protocol; write code according to the specification; and have a fairly good chance of having your end result work, more or less, with other software.
 The same cannot be said for IMAP.
 To have any reasonable chance of coming up with a working client or server, it is always necessary to use a working counterpart, and examine its input or output in order to figure out how IMAP's supposed to work.

-The party line these days is that there are only two “real” IMAP servers out there: UW-IMAP, and Cyrus (original link).
+The party line for the longest time was that there are only two “real” IMAP servers out there: UW-IMAP, and Cyrus (original link).
 Sometimes the trolling is so obvious (original link), that it's sad, more than anything else.

 An unfortunate announcement went out in 2002: another Internet provider now switched from UW-IMAP to Courier (original link).
-This one was certainly a mortal insult.
-It's quite obvious to see how some cookies got frosted over this.
 I also learned (via other channels) of a few lame attempts lobby this rogue Internet provider into changing their mind.
-Alas, that didn't pan out (AFAIK as of this date).
+Alas, that didn't pan out.

-I note that the original party line was that the UW-IMAP server is the only well-written IMAP server in world (and the only well-written IMAP mail reader is pine).
+Originally the UW-IMAP server is the only well-written IMAP server in world (and the only well-written IMAP mail reader was pine).
 Recently (and probably because of the recent developments with this ISP), both UW-IMAP and Cyrus are now officially blessed; the apparent goal is a tactical decision to steer people away to these two servers, and away from the uppity Courier.

 A few more random issues sometimes come up: